User Guide

 - People

-- Working with people I enjoy spending time with is more important than enjoying the work
+- Working with people that I enjoy working with is more important than the work itself

 - Impact

-- Knowing that I’m working on something with positive impact for people around me has gotten me through tasks I thoroughly disliked - like spending 3 weeks refactoring ~20 Lambda functions that were using an outdated fork of Puppeteer just so that we could upgrade our NodeJS runtime
+- Knowing that I’m working on something with positive impact for my team has gotten me through tasks I thoroughly disliked - like spending 3 weeks refactoring ~20 Lambda functions that were using an outdated fork of Puppeteer just so that we could upgrade our NodeJS runtime

 Things that take my energy away